richardmleggett/MARTi/docs/source/cmdline.rst

 * ``-options`` to specify the location of a marti_engine_options.txt file to use instead of the files in the default locations.
 * ``-queue`` to set the default queue (partition) when using SLURM.
 Can also be set in config file.
-* ``-compressBlast`` will compress (gzip) BLAST files once parsed.
-MARTi can re-parse these compressed files if run again in the future.
+* ``-dontcompressblast`` will stop compression of BLAST files once parsed.
+* ``-dontrunblast`` will avoid re-running BLAST and will use the previously generated BLAST files.
+* ``-dontrunnt`` will avoid re-running BLAST nt and will use the previously generated BLAST files.
+BLAST processes other than 'nt' will still be run.

 Creating a config file
 ----------------------